4639 Vermona Dr. | Cincinnati, Ohio 45245

 - We will make use of positive and frequent home, school and community relations.

 - We will provide administrative leadership and staff support to fulfill the above benefits.

 SUMMERSIDE ELEMENTARY SCHOOL:

 Serves children from Kindergarten through fifth grade.
-There are twenty-two classrooms, including 4 full day, every other day Kindergarten sections.
+There are twenty-one classrooms, including 3 full day, everyday Kindergarten sections.

 Provides positive learning experiences that facilitate success for students in special education through high-quality instruction, as well as collaboration with parents, students, schools, and the community, students will focus on their positive attributes and recognize their individual strengths and achievements to promote their future.

 Learning outcomes for students are aligned with Ohio’s New Learning Standards.
 Created by teachers, parents, education experts and others from across the country, these learning standards provide clear, consistent expectations for what students should be learning at each grade in order to be prepared for college and career.

 Prides themselves on the ability to offer services to all students with special needs that are located within the boundaries of the school district.
 A vast majority of our student’s needs are successfully met at the student’s neighborhood school.
 For those students who require expertise in social communication skills, the district has programs that focus on students Multiple Disabilities, Autism, and Emotional Disturbance.
 While these programs are not located at every school, West Clermont strives to keep children as close to home as possible.